graphsignal/graphsignal-python/README.md

 Graphsignal is an AI observability platform.
 It helps ML engineers and MLOps teams make AI applications run faster and reliably by monitoring and analyzing performance, resources, data and errors.
 Graphsignal's capabilities enable full visibility into AI applications for any model, data and deployment.

-* Application monitoring.
+* Measure and monitor latency, throughput and resource utilization.
-* Training and inference profiling.
+* Track GPU utilization in the context of inference and training.
-* Error and exception tracking.
+* Get notified about errors and exceptions with full machine learning context.
-* Data monitoring.
+* Monitor data to detect data issues and silent failures.

 [![Dashboards](https://graphsignal.com/external/screencast-dashboards.gif)](https://graphsignal.com/)